 Research on the ethical consequences of buying pirated goods has not made me feel better about my utilitarian arguments.
 (Yet, I find Utilitarianism one of the best ways to cope with certain aspects of life in China).
 In his book, The (Honest) Truth About Dishonesty, which has sat mostly unread on my bookshelf for the past three years, Dan Ariely offers up evidence that buying counterfeit items makes a person more likely to cheat broadly, to engage in a wide spectrum of cheating behaviors.
 It’s been dubbed the ‘What the Hell Effect;’ otherwise known as the ‘moral cost’ of buying fake goods, or the moral cost of making any bad decision, really.

-It’s tempting to point out (so I will) that Airely’s theory can tentatively explain the intractable phenomenon of pirating and cheating in China.
+Of course, Airely’s theory can tentatively explain the intractable phenomenon of pirating and cheating in China.
 Many people have argued that the Chinese don’t view cheating (particularly academic cheating) as cheating, thanks to a collective (sharing) mindset.
-But as someone with a long term residence permit in my passport, I’m calling BS on that idea.
+But as someone with a long-term residence permit in my passport, I’m calling BS on that idea.
+There is also, in China, a deep reliance on getting to desired outcomes by going around barriers (the PRC government erects so many of them).
 At any rate, Airely is correct.
 Once you’ve purchased your first illegal DVD, it’s not long before you’ve alighted upon a venal slippery slope that starts with a massive DVD collection and ends with a suitcase full of fake North Face jackets and backpacks.
 Not that I would buy a (really good) fake North Face jacket.

 It’s not an understatement to say we’re going to hell in a handbasket here.